How to Know If Your Healthcare Facebook Ads Are Working

 The data you find here is telling in regards to the quality of your traffic and the actual user behavior on the website.

 Remember those campaign goals you identified before creating your Facebook campaign?
-If any of those includes a website action — such as a form submission or page view — set that up as a conversion in Google Analytics.
+If any of those includes a website action — such as a form submission or page view — set that up as a key event in Google Analytics.
 This will allow you to drill down into each Facebook campaign’s performance to see how many goal completions occurred from the traffic.

 It’s also wise to observe the following metrics in Google Analytics: